sarazalabany/sarazalabany.github.io/content/authors/admin/_index.md

 ## About Us

   At TactoRead, we are passionate about making technology more accessible, intuitive, and inclusive.
-  We are Ahmed and Sara, researchers, PhD holders, and lifelong learners in the field of embedded systems, human-computer interaction, and assistive technology.
+  We are Ahmed and Sara, researchers, PhD holders, in the field of embedded systems, human-computer interaction, and assistive technology.
 We've dedicated our work to bridging the gap between innovative engineering and real-world impact.

   TactoRead was born from a shared vision: to create smart, tangible interfaces that empower users through touch and technology.
-Our research has driven us to explore how embedded systems can enhance accessibility, education, and communication—especially for those often overlooked by mainstream tech solutions.
+Our research has driven us to explore how odern technologies can enhance accessibility, education, and communication, especially for those often overlooked by mainstream tech solutions.

-  We believe in simplicity backed by powerful engineering.
-Our work is rooted in academic rigor but driven by human needs.
   Through TactoRead, we aim to transform cutting-edge research into meaningful products that make a difference.

   Welcome to our journey!